Skip to main content

 Technical Details

-• Distributed Key Generation (DKG) and signing rounds.
+• Distributed Key Generation (DKG) to derive a shared threshold public key.

 Ecosystem Fit